This page was reviewed under our medical and editorial policy by

 Other, more likely causes of lung nodules include:

-Lung nodules are often too small to cause symptoms like pain or breathing problems, and most are found when an imaging study is done to evaluate chest symptoms or as part of a screening exam.
+Most lung nodules are found when an imaging study is done to evaluate chest symptoms or as part of a lung cancer screening exam.

 Because a biopsy can cause complications like bleeding, infection or a collapsed lung, it’s only done if the risk of cancer is high enough to justify the risk of biopsy.